Talon1024/WCPBlenderExporter/README.md

 ## Known issues

- - Rotation matrix is not calculated correctly for rotations on Blender's Z axis.
+ - Hardpoint rotation matrix calculation may be slightly off.

 ## Planned features
 These are features planned for future versions of Blender Commander, and they are not implemented yet.